njordhov/docker-shadow-cljs/README.md

 ## Benefits

-- Quickly and easily set up a development environment for Shadow CLJS projects
+- Quickly and easily set up a Shadow CLJS based development environment
 - Lower the barrier to developing and contributing to ClojureScript projects
 - Avoid the hassle of installing a build environment on your local system
 - Ensure a consistent and predictable development environment
-- Improve security by isolating the development environment from your system.
+- Improve security by isolating the development environment from your system
 - Simplify cleanup after development by avoiding pollution of the host filesystem

 ## Prerequisites